Gvistic/Firework-Show/README.md

 -- Reference to firework module. local RodisFireworksModule = require(game:GetService("ReplicatedStorage").RodisFireworksModule)

--- Creates a new rocket factory named "MyRocket" local myRocket = RodisFireworksModule:GetRocketFactory();
+-- Creates a new rocket factory named "MyRocket". local myRocket = RodisFireworksModule:GetRocketFactory();

--- Creates a new Rocket object with the given name and properties local rocket1 = myRocket.new("Firework1", {
+-- Creates a new Rocket object with the given name and properties. local rocket1 = myRocket.new("Firework1", {
 	YForce = 300; -- How fast the force is on the Y axis.
 	TimeBeforeExplosion = 2.5; -- How long in seconds it should fly before exploding.
     UseCustomAttachment = true; -- Be sure to name it "FireworkAttachment.
 })

--- Ignite the rocket
+-- Ignite the rocket.
 rocket1:Ignite()

--- Wait for the rocket to complete its sequence of effects rocket1.Completed:Wait()
+-- Wait for the rocket to complete its sequence of effects. rocket1.Completed:Wait()

--- Respawn the rocket
+-- Respawn the rocket.
 rocket1:Respawn()
 ```
 2. Infinetly ignite and respawn firework: